ibexa/documentation-developer/docs/guide/extending/extending_online_editor.md

 eZ.addConfig('ezAlloyEditor.customSelections.ContentVariableEdit', ContentVariableEditConfig);
 ```

-With this step the `ContentVariableEditConfig` toolbar is injected and is ready to be used.
+With this step, the `ContentVariableEditConfig` toolbar is injected and ready to be used.

 ## Custom styles